Jmac217/hugotest/content/posts/Using-GraphQL-and-Express-js-to-Query-Users-from-MySQL-Database/index.md

 module.exports = schema;
 ```

-For `server.js` we pulled in the required modules for our app, `express`, `express-graphql`, `mysql`, and our `./schema.js` file, and go on to create the pool to pass [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable) into the container image The root object contains the resolver functions for the GraphQL API.
-In this case, there is only one resolver function: `users`.
-The `users` resolver function accepts an args object as an argument, which contains the arguments passed to the user field in the `GraphQL` query.
-In this case, the args object contains an `id` field, which is used to specify the user to retrieve from our database.
-Then we set `app = express()` to initialize our express app, and set our endpoint to `/graphql` and to listen on port `4000`.
-One thing to note is that setting `graphiql: true` ensures that we can run GraphiQL in the the web browser.

 For `schema.js` it pulls in the required `graphql` module and sets the schema for which GraphQL will be able to query.
 For our example we have will provide a database that holds a `users` table with an auto-incrementing `id` field along with `name`, and `email` varchar fields, which looks like this:
 ```
 +----+------------+------------------+